makepad/makepad/README.md

 Applications are nested structs.
 Widgets are simply structs you embed on the parent struct.
 Some widgets are 'generic' as in they have type args: Dock<Panel>.

 Rust has this Trait called 'Default', its a way of using a splat for a struct initialisation.
 MyStruct{prop:10, ..Default::default()}.
-In makepad we have a Trait called Style.
+In makepad widgets generally implement a function called style.
 Style is exactly like default except it gets an extra argument called cx.
 This cx is needed because in Style things like shaders and fonts are gathered.
-We use implementations of Style per widget to set default values.

 What is Cx?
 Cx is a large struct (widget/render/src/cx.rs) that contains all of the render state.
 This means fonts, textures, shaders, rendertree.
 Its one of the 2 main values you will deal with.
 The other one is the 'self' of the struct your widget represents.